-- 1.17.1 Center of bumpers (front and rear) must be a minimum sixteen (16) inches and a maximum twenty (20) inches from ground. - 1.17.2 Both front and rear bumpers must be used and may not have any sharp edges.
+- 1.17.1 Center of bumpers (front and rear) must be a minimum sixteen (16) inches and a maximum twenty (20) inches from ground. - 1.17.2 Both front and rear bumpers must be used and may not have any sharp edges (rounded corners only).
 Any inappropriate bumper may be disallowed at the discretion of an official.
 Front bumper should be mounted from frame-end to frame-end with the bottom loop parallel to ground.
-Bumpers must be made of a minimum of one and one-quarter (1.25) inch diameter tubing with a minimum wall thickness of sixty-five one-thousandths (.065) inch and must be able to support the racecar if lifted by a tow vehicle.
-Top bar must be directly above bottom bar. - 1.17.3 Rear bumpers may be constructed of tubing or flat stock and must protect the fuel cell.
-Rear bumpers may be no more than two (2) inches wider than the body on each side and may not be open-ended (must wrap around and be connected to side rail bars). - 1.17.4 Any aluminum of the nose may not extend outside of front bumper.
-Plastic valances and/or plastic nose pieces are permitted but no plastic may extend in front of the bumper.
-Plastic may flare past the sides of the bumper but all nose piece components must be a minimum of five (5) inches above the ground. - 1.17.5 Front bumper may be a maximum width of 44 inches from outside to outside.
+Bumpers must be made of a minimum of one and one-quarter (1.25) inch diameter tubing with a minimum wall thickness of sixty-five one-thousandths (0.065) inch and must be able to support the racecar if lifted by a tow vehicle.
+Top bar must be directly above bottom bar. - 1.17.3 Rear bumpers may be constructed of round tubing and must protect the fuel cell. - 1.17.4 Any aluminum of the nose may not extend outside of front bumper. - 1.17.5 Front bumper may be a maximum width of forty-six (46) inches from outside to outside. - 1.17.6 Bumper may be no farther forward than forty-two (42) inches as measured from the center of the lower ball joints.